drbluetongue/eunoscosmo/README.md

 All information here was found on various forums, groups, defunct websites, or has been discovered and written by myself.

+Many thanks to the awesome members of the Cosmo Owners Group on Facebook.

 Free for anyone to use to keep this rare old vehicle alive.